Fosowl/CircuitSimulator/README.md

 * false :  a component with a single pin that is always false.

-* output : : a component with a single pin used as the output of a circuit.
+* output : a component with a single pin used as the output of a circuit.

-**Chipsets Components :**
+### Chipsets Components :

 * 4001: Four NOR gates.
 * 4011: Four NAND gates.